Extramarital sex always wrong?

-Sex that occurs outside of a relationship or marriage (referred to as extradydactic sex or extramarital sex if you’re married) isn't inherently "right" or "wrong".
-For some couples, sex outside of a primary relationship can be damaging to the partnership.
-For others, being non-monogamous might not only be invited, but may be beneficial to the relationship.
-Either way, when it comes to being non-monogamous, the answer to this question really boils down to how you and your partner feel about sex outside of your relationship or marriage, given your and your partner's personal beliefs and the dynamics of your relationship.
+Sex that occurs outside of a relationship or marriage (referred to as extradydactic sex or extramarital sex if the partners are married) isn't inherently "right" or "wrong."
+In reality, it boils down to each person’s beliefs and the dynamics of the relationship.
+Some couples may find sex outside of a primary relationship to be damaging to the partnership.
+For others, being non-monogamous might not only be invited but may be beneficial to the relationship.
+Either way, when it comes to having romantic or sexual relationships with additional people, the answer depends on how each partner feels about sex outside of their relationship or marriage.
+Ultimately, clear boundaries and communication are key to any romantic relationship.

-To begin, it’s good to make a couple distinctions about sex that occurs outside of a primary relationship.
-There are really two types of non-monogamy:
+To begin, it’s good to make a couple of distinctions about sex that occurs outside of a primary relationship.
+There are two types of non-monogamy:

-- Consensual non-monogamy is a practice in which both partners are on-board with having sexual partners and/or relationships outside of a primary relationship.
+- Consensual non-monogamy (CNM) is a practice in which both partners agree to have sexual partners and relationships outside of a primary relationship.
 Some examples include:

-- Open relationships: both partners decide to permit and tolerate romantic and sexual relationships with other people while still remaining committed to each other
+- Open relationships: both partners agree to romantic and sexual relationships with other people while still remaining committed to each other.

-- Infidelity or cheating occurs when one partner is having sexual partners or relationships without her/his primary partner knowing or consenting.
+- Infidelity or cheating occurs when one partner is having sexual partners or relationships without their primary partner knowing or consenting.

-The distinction between consensual non-monogamy and infidelity is key: while the dishonesty that comes with infidelity could put a relationship in jeopardy, research shows that consensual non-monogamy (called “CNM”) might actually be beneficial for some relationships.
+The distinction between consensual non-monogamy and infidelity is key: while the dishonesty that comes with infidelity could put a relationship in jeopardy, research shows that some people who practice CNM experience equal satisfaction and commitment compared to those in monogamous relationships.

-Why might some people think sex outside of a primary relationship is “wrong”?
-Some societies may stigmatize non-monogamous relationships.
-Monogamy tends to be placed on a pedestal, whereas CNM is seen as a flawed romantic arrangement.
-What people believe about non-monogamy may be different than what those who practice CNM might report.
-Surveys show that many people believe CNM means less sexual satisfaction, a greater risk for sexually transmitted infections, and that having multiple relationships means they are of poor quality (despite the research that says CNM individuals are quite satisfied).
-However, those who partake in CNM — about four to five percent of people — often report high levels of trust, intimacy, and sexual satisfaction.
+Even talking about sex outside of primary relationships is stigmatized in some societies — some people may place monogamy on a pedestal and look at CNM as a flawed arrangement or just “wrong.”
+It’s key to note that what people believe about non-monogamy may be different than what those who practice CNM might report.
+Surveys show that many people believe CNM means less sexual satisfaction, a greater risk for sexually transmitted infections, and that having multiple relationships means they are of poor quality.
+However, people in these relationships — about four to five percent of people — often report high levels of trust, intimacy, and sexual satisfaction.
 Additionally, those who practice CNM actually report more frequent condom use than those who report cheating on their partner.
-As you can see, a non-monogamous lifestyle works well for some, provided that all partners are in agreement about the arrangement.
+So, a non-monogamous lifestyle works well for some, provided that all partners are in agreement about the arrangement.